opack/ymn-engraver/README.md

     * Add drag and drop notes (https://konvajs.github.io/docs/sandbox/Drag_and_Drop_Multiple_Shapes.html)
     * Add copy and paste notes
     * Add tooltip over note to show pitch in english or french music notation
   * Plugin system to validate and load various formats
     * Load from MusicXML
 * Refactorings
   * Change layout() methods to static methods
+* Bugfixes
+  * Draw the beat bar only if it is not the last of its measure.

 # Developing